1891 Chicago mayoral election: Democratic nomination

-Incumbent Dewitt Clinton Cregier sought reelection.
+In 1891, incumbent Dewitt Clinton Cregier sought reelection.

 Cregier's term as mayor had been regarded as decent.
 However, many Democrats were displeased with Cregier's favoritism of the city's Irish population over other groups.
-Additionally, followers of former mayor Carter Harrison Sr. felt that Cregier had been disregarding them when making political appointments.
+Additionally, followers of former mayor Carter Harrison III felt that Cregier had been disregarding them when making political appointments.
 A number of scandals had also tainted his administration.

-Cregier was challenged by former mayor Carter Harrison Sr. Harrison sensed voter dissatisfaction with Cregier.
+Cregier was challenged by former mayor Harrison, who had sensed voter dissatisfaction with Cregier.
 Harrison also desired to oversee the city's hosting of the World's Columbian Exposition (which the city had hosted the right to host by the United States government in 1890, after a successful bid effort in which Cregier had been involved).
 Wishing to stage a political comeback, Harrison had come out of his retirement to run again for mayor.
 Both Cregier and Harrison were populist Democrats.

 The race for the Democratic nomination was contentious and rancorous.
 Each candidate ran fierce campaigns.
 Harrison's campaign was managed by Adolf Kraus.
 The most influential backer of Harrison's candidacy was considered to be Frank Lawler.
 Lawler and Harrison each made speeches before large and excited crowds across the city in support of Harrison's candidacy.

-Local Democratic establishment leadership largely stood behind Cregier.
-The city's Democratic executive committee formally supported his candidacy.
-Cregier received the backing of political organizations such as the Wah-na-ton Club and the Iroquois Club.
-Creiger also had the backing of individuals such as John M. Palmer and Clarence S. Darrow.
+The local Democratic establishment (i.e. party leadership) largely stood in support of Cregier's candidacy, and the city's Democratic Executive Committee formally endorsed Cregeir's his candidacy.
+Cregier also received the backing of political organizations such as the Wah-na-ton Club and the Iroquois Club, as well as prominent Chicagoans such as John M. Palmer and Clarence Darrow.

 The primary to elect delegates to the city nominating convention was held on March 20, and showed a clear victory for Cregier.
 However Harrison's supporters alleged that electoral fraud had taken place.

 At the convention, an effort successfully prevented Harrison from being allowed to enter the convention hall.
 In protest of this, 47 of Harrison's 99 pledged delegates withdrew their places.
 In the end, Cregier was renominated at the convention by a vote of 331 to 52.